 Midrash Sifre (Deuteronomy) 20:19

-We need trees to clean the air, capture excessive carbon dioxide, beautify the concrete jungle, feed us, house us and inspire us.
-Tu B’Shevat gives us as Jews permission and encouragement to celebrate and honour our tree friends, to return to our tree-hugging roots with pride and hope.
+We need trees to clean the air, capture excessive carbon dioxide, beautify our cities, feed us, house us and inspire us.
+Tu BiShvat invites and encouragement us to actively celebrate and honour our tree friends, to return to our tree-hugging roots with pride and hope.

 Happy Chag Ha’Ilanot!